How Access to Work (NI) can help

 For more information and to apply for help through this programme, contact the Department for Communities - Preparation for Work Programmes Branch.

-You can also contact an Employment Adviser in your local Jobs & Benefits office / JobCentre.
+You can also contact a work coach in your local Jobs & Benefits office / JobCentre.

 The application must be made by the person with the disability.
-An Employment Adviser can contact your local Access to Work team for you or give you their contact details.
+A work coach can contact your local Access to Work team for you or give you their contact details.
 An Access to Work adviser will normally visit your place of work and advise on the most cost effective solution.

 Help will be approved for as long as it is required up to a maximum of three years.
 After that, if support is required to continue it will be considered under the rules of the programme in operation at that time.